UjoQurius/ujoqurius.github.io/vulnlab/machines/lock/index.md

 ## Getting foothold

-As mentioned in the `readme.md` file, by pushing the reverse shell file to the repository the change should be deployed right away to the web server.
+As mentioned in the `readme.md` file, by pushing the reverse shell file to the repository, the change should be deployed right away to the web server.
 Let's try to access the file with `curl` and see if we get a reverse shell back.

 ```
 curl http://10.10.71.234/shell.aspx